-5.2.2.3 YES oestogenicity activity test
+5.2.2.4 YES Oestrogenicity Activity Test

 In vitro screening of wastewater samples collected from selected water treatment works were tested for oestrogen receptor agonistic activity (Figure 5-3).
 The water samples were tested for oestrogen receptor agonistic activity associated with the water sample extracts and evaluated using the Yeast Estrogen Screen (YES) described by Routledge and Sumpter (1996) and Sohoni and Sumpter (1998).
-Oestrogen receptor agonism is calculated using turbidity corrected absorbance values (Sohoni and Sumpter 1998) and expressed as a percentage relative to the maximal 17β -Estradio (E2) response (De Jager et al., 2011).
+Oestrogen receptor agonism is calculated using turbidity corrected absorbance values (Sohoni and Sumpter, 1998) and expressed as % relative to the maximal $17\beta$ -Estradio (E2) response (De Jager et al., 2011).

-Estradiol equivalent (EEQ) concentrations are calculated using E2 dose response curve regression equations derived per assay plate (Grover et al. 2011).
-Estradiol equivalent (EEQ) concentrations (ng/L) of water samples collected from selected WWTWs were calculated with a limit of detection (LOD) of 1,7 ng/L. Oestrogenic activity decreased in all wastewater treatment works with final effluents being below detection limits.
-These bioassays have illustrated the improvements in wastewater quality following treatment through the various treatment works, and the results have shown how these bioassays are able to be used to monitor water quality.
+Estradiol equivalent (EEQ) concentrations are calculated using E2 dose response curve regression equations derived per assay plate (Grover et al., 2011).
+Estradiol equivalent (EEQ) concentrations (ng/L) of water samples collected from selected wastewater treatment works were calculated with a limit of detection (LOD) of 1,7 ng/L. Oestrogenic activity decreased in all wastewater treatment works with final effluents being below detection limits.
+These bio-assays have illustrated the improvements in wastewater quality following treatment through the various treatment works, and the results have shown how these bio-assays are able to be used to monitor the water quality.